Per Faye-Hansen

-Per Faye-Hansen (1916 - 1992) was a Norwegian pastor who saved Jews, risking his life, during World War II.
+Per Faye-Hansen (1916 – 1992) was a Norwegian pastor who risked his life to save Jews during World War II, for which he was recognized by Yad VaShem as a Righteous Among the Nations.

 World War II

 In October 1942, Faye-Hansen organized a temporary hiding place in a flower shop in Majorstuen for Jewish refugees.
 He meticulously arranged the escape of this group of Jews to Sweden with the utmost secrecy.
 They were transferred by lorry to Asker, outside Oslo, where they were hidden in a house that belonged to the underground.
 They were taken to several other hiding places, until they reached the Swedish border.

 Post-war

-After the war, Faye-Hansen founded the Scandinavian Seaman's Church in Haifa.
-In 1969 he did the same in Ashdod following the establishment of the port.
+After the war, Faye-Hansen founded the Scandinavian Seaman's Church in Haifa in 1949.
+In 1969, he did the same in Ashdod following the establishment of the port.
 He served for a number of years as priest for Norwegians in Israel.
 He subsequently published several books on Israel and religious themes.
 Throughout his life he remained committed to developing Norwegian-Israeli relations.
 He also founded the Carmel Institute (Karmel-Instituttet), an organization dedicated to "pointing out the fulfillment of prophecies in Israel today, and to proclaim it within the Nordic countries and in Israel."